 From a societal and governance perspective, we have launched a significant Diversity, Equity, and Inclusion (DEI) campaign.
 At the same time, we have undertaken a Cultural Assessment to enable Pacolet to be the best it can be with respect to its employees.
-There is much work to be done here, particularly in the realm of diversity, but we are committed to progress, and we will address these issues at all levels of the Company.
+There is much work to be done here, particularly in the realm of diversity, but we are the Company.

 The work we have undertaken here is not a one-time effort.
 We will provide periodic updates in our Annual and Mid-Year Reports to Shareholders, as well as re-examine our goals and progress in future ESG reports.
 Because significant parts of our operations have been dedicated to renewable energy and because our greatest environmental impact (at Bushy Park) must necessarily be dealt with in connection with Park tenants, a good deal of our efforts in this first Report amount to committing to aggressively examine ways to mitigate our GHG impact.
 Our intention is not to set goals and quietly walk away from them if they prove inconvenient.
-Thus, our initial steps must be an honest inquiry, after which point, we will thoughtfully commit to make progress and ensure we follow through.
+Thus, our initial steps must be an honest inquiry, after which point we will thoughtfully commit to make progress and ensure we follow through.

-In our recent Cultural Assessment, we learned of much to celebrate but we also learned of areas to improve.
+In our recent Cultural Assessment, we learned of much to celebrate - but we also learned of areas to improve.
 Nonetheless, the overarching sentiment resulting from this exercise was one of excitement about the possibilities of improving and of being the best we can be for our employees and all our other stakeholders.